forrl/eslint-annotate-action/README.md

 ![image](./assets/eslint-annotate-action-pr-error-example.png)

-On `push` creates a `ESLint Report Analysis` with a summary of errors and warnings, including links to the line numbers of the violations.
+On `push` creates a `ESLint Report Analysis` (check name is customizable) with a summary of errors and warnings, including links to the line numbers of the violations.

 ![image](./assets/eslint-annotate-action-push-report-example.png)